 7 ways to beat writer’s block

 I’ve been a professional writer for over a decade now.
 That’s more than 10 year’s worth of blog posts, brochures, website copy, billboard ads, radio spots, promo film scripts, newsletters, taglines, and countless deadlines to hit.

 Do you think magic happened for all those projects?
 That would be impossible.
 If I pulled that writer’s block card every time I felt it was true, you would see maybe one-third of these guides published on time.

 Over the years I’ve figured out a few strategies that help me work around writer’s block when I just don’t feel like inspiration is anywhere to be found.
 Here are seven of those strategies that I try to adhere to every day.

 Know when you work best

 Creativity is a muscle.
 If you set up a designated time in the day to write and stick to your schedule, after a while your brain will know it’s time to get down to business.
 Let muscle memory be your guide and just start writing.
 The big prerequisite to this is to know when you’re at your most creative.

-At ConvertKit we recently asked ourselves what an ideal day would look like.
-Thinking through this question made me realize I’m at my most creative in the morning hours, sitting at my kitchen table with a cup coffee.
+At ConvertKit we ask ourselves what an ideal day would look like.
+Thinking through this question made me realize I’m at my most creative in the morning hours, sitting at my kitchen table with a cup of coffee.
 I like having lunch as a deadline to get X amount of writing done and then I have the afternoon free for administrative work.

 A big benefit of creating a content calendar is having accountability with yourself.
 If you’ve set up your year-long content calendar you know what you need to write and when it needs to be done far in advance.
 Don’t let yourself fudge those dates.
 Treat them the same way you would treat a deadline for a college paper (assuming you turned things in on time) and don't let yourself make excuses.